Matching Embeddings for Domain Adaptation: Introduction

-Despite ADA methods being good at aligning distributions even in an unsupervised domain adaptation (UDA) scenario (i.e. with no labels from the target), they have problems when facing some domain adaptation challenges.
-First, since most of these methods were made to tackle UDA problems, they usually fail when there is a significant covariate shift between domains \cite{zou_2019}.
-Second, these methods are not able to take advantage of the semi-supervised scenario in order to produce more accurate models when a few amount of labels are available from the target, generating poor decision boundaries near annotated target data \cite{saito_2019}.
-This behavior has been studied in different works, which tried to adapt domain-invariant features from different classes independently \cite{saito_2018, kang_2019}.
+Despite domain adversarial methods being good at aligning distributions even in an unsupervised domain adaptation (UDA) scenario (i.e. with no labels from the target), they have problems when facing some domain adaptation challenges.
+First, since most of these methods were made to tackle UDA problems, they usually fail when there is a significant domain shift between source and target \cite{zou_2019}.
+Second, in general these methods are not able to take full advantage of the semi-supervised scenario in order to produce more accurate models when a few amount of labels are available from the target \cite{saito_2019}.
+Labels from the target domain can be used by the model to improve the learning of the classes associated to each unlabeled object, helping to disambiguate the boundaries generated by the source and target alignment.
+This behavior has been studied in different works, which tried to adapt domain-invariant features from different classes independently \cite{saito_2018}, \cite{kang_2019}.

-In this work, we propose Adversarial Variational Domain Adaptation (AVDA), a domain adaptation model which works on unsupervised and semi-supervised scenarios by exploiting target labels when they are available by using variational deep embedding (VaDE \cite{jiang_2016}) and adversarial methods \cite{goodfellow_2014}.
-The idea behind AVDA is to correct the domain shift of each class independently by using an embedded space composed by a mixture of Gaussians, in which each class correspond to a Gaussian mixture component.
+In this work, we propose Adversarial Variational Domain Adaptation (AVDA), a domain adaptation model which works on a semi-supervised scenario, exploiting labels in the target when they are available by using variational deep embedding (VaDE \cite{jiang_2016}) and domain adversarial methods \cite{ganin_2015}.
+The idea behind AVDA is to create a common shared latent representation that captures domain-invariant features and class information that allow us to perform classification on target domain.
+We address this challenge by modeling an embedded space composed by a Mixture of Gaussians, in which samples from the same class are mapped into a Gaussian mixture component, independently of the domain membership.
+Domain-invariant features are captured directly in this latent space using adversarial learning.
+Our model also considers a generative process and the alignment of source and target distributions in the latent space.
+This helps the classification of data for both domains.

-The performance of AVDA was validated on benchmark digit recognition tasks using MNIST \cite{lecunn_1998}, USPS \cite{usps_1988}, and SVHN \cite{svhn_2011} datasets and on a real case consisting in galaxy images using the Cosmic Assembly Near-infrared Deep Extragalactic Legacy Survey (CANDELS, \cite{grogin011}) as source and the Cluster Lensing and Supernova Survey with Hubble (CLASH, \cite{Postman_2012}) as target.
-We demonstrate competitive results among other methods in the state-of-the-art for the digits task and then show the potential of our model obtaining speed-up in performance when few target labels are available even in a high domain shift scenario.
+The performance of AVDA was validated on benchmark digit recognition tasks using MNIST \cite{lecunn_1998}, USPS \cite{usps_1988}, and SVHN \cite{svhn_2011} datasets.
+Through the expermentation, we show that out method outperform previous state-of-the-art in most of cases.
+Also, our approach has a higher speed of adaptation in the sense that by using a small number of labels in the target domain we are able to obtain competitive results among the current state-of-the-art.